andrewtbanks/EIE-Transport-Models/README.md

 These were developed as part of my masters thesis:

-"Quantifying Stretching and Folding During enhanced Remediation of Contaminated Groundwater",
+"Quantifying Stretching and Folding During Enhanced Remediation of Contaminated Groundwater",

 at the University of Kansas, Department of Geology.